Online & Virtual Therapy & Counseling Services for Perfectionism

 It is OK to ask tough parenting questions, wonder if you are “doing it right”, and worry about negatively impacting your kids.
 Just be mindful not to get too “in the weeds” with research, finding the “best” of everything, or comparing your family to another’s.
 If you are doing your best, that is all you can do; I will be here to support you and remind you that that IS ENOUGH.

-How a Therapist for Perfectionism in Hopkins, MN Can Help
+How a Therapist for Perfectionism in Minnesota Can Help

 Perfectionism can be a lonely endeavor, especially if you are trying to combat it on your own.
 My approach to helping you overcome perfectionism is two-fold: